François Sagat: Adult film career

 At the age of twenty-five Sagat performed in his first adult film under the screen name Azzedine.

 After several films with Citébeur as Azzedine, he moved to the USA and, there, shot his first scene for the porn film Arabesque by Raging Stallion Studios using his birth name.

 He stayed with Raging Stallion Studios from 2005 to 2006 before becoming an exclusive porn star at Titan Media.

 As a pornographic actor, he was both top and bottom and also performed BDSM.
 He has also appeared in a few bisexual and heterosexual scenes.

-In October 2011, Sagat directed of a two-part porn film series Incubus for TitanMen.
+In October 2011, Sagat directed a two-part porn film series Incubus for TitanMen.
 In support of the film, TitanMen in November 2011 released, a 33-minute making-of documentary.

-In 2017, after having retired for 3 years, Sagat returned to film with the studio Men.com playing Aquaman in a parody of the 2017 movie Justice League.
+In 2017, Sagat returned to film with the studio Men.com playing as Aquaman in a parody of the 2017 movie Justice League.

-In May 2018, Sagat joined adult pay-to-subscribe website Just for Fans.

 Non-pornographic career

 In 2009, he appeared as an extra in Saw VI.

 In 2010, he appeared in a zombie porn film directed by Bruce LaBruce in the lead role in L.A.
 Zombie where he plays role of a homeless schizophrenic man.

 He appears in the lead role in Homme au bain (in English Man in Bath) directed by Christophe Honoré.

 Both L.A.
 Zombie and Homme au bain premiered at Locarno International Film Festival in Switzerland in 2010, making François Sagat the only actor with two lead roles featured in two competition entries during the festival.
 L.A.
 Zombie was also due to be screened during the Melbourne International Film Festival in Australia but was banned due to a ruling by Australia's Film Classification Board.